Initial risk-stratified treatment for advanced testicular germ cell tumors

 - Memorial Sloan Kettering Cancer Center

 Testicular cancers are one of the most curable solid neoplasms.
 In the United States, the five-year survival rate is over 95 percent, and approximately 400 deaths from testicular cancer are seen per year .
 (See "Clinical manifestations, diagnosis, and staging of testicular germ cell tumors" and "Epidemiology of and risk factors for testicular germ cell tumors".)

-Factors that have likely contributed to the declining mortality rate from testicular cancer include the development and use of effective chemotherapy, a trend toward earlier stage disease at presentation, and an increasing proportion of tumors that are pure seminomas .
+Factors that have likely contributed to the declining mortality rate for testicular cancer include the development and use of effective chemotherapy, a trend toward earlier stage disease at presentation, and an increasing proportion of tumors that are pure seminomas .

 - Powles TB, Bhardwa J, Shamash J, et al. The changing presentation of germ cell tumours of the testis between 1983 and 2002.
 BJU Int 2005; 95:1197.